 Delegates Met for the 29th NPUC Constituency Session

-Reelected officers included John Freedman, president; Bill McClendon, executive vice president for administration; Mark Remboldt, chief financial officer; César De León, vice president for Hispanic ministries; and Byron Dulan, vice president for regional affairs for the 2021 through 2026 term.
+Reelected officers included John Freedman, president; Bill McClendon, executive vice president for administration; Mark Remboldt, chief financial officer; César De León, vice president for Hispanic ministries; and Byron Dulan, vice president for regional ministries for the 2021 through 2026 term.
 Prior to affirmation, each officer gave a presentation.

 New Executive Committee Members Chosen

-After the morning’s presentations, the delegates divided into individual conferences for a working lunch to caucus names for new Executive Committee members to serve the remainder of the 2021–2026 quinquennium.
+After the morning’s presentations, the delegates divided into individual conferences for a working lunch to caucus names for new executive committee members to serve the remainder of the 2021–2026 quinquennium.
 Those new members were also affirmed.

 NPUC Bylaw Changes